Susan Lerner: Taking Leave

 Fog rolled in from the Golden Gate Bridge and blanketed our apartment in the Sunset district every evening, but it also came at other times and stole the sun randomly during the day.
 Once I looked through the window at school and noticed the gauzy sky.
 It had been sunny that morning, and the mist had crept in so slowly I hadn’t noticed the change.
 It was just this way with my father.
 At some point in second grade I realized he had stopped reading me bedtime stories.
 He had stopped watching Cronkite with me in the living room and spent evenings in his bedroom.
 At night I heard him sobbing through his bedroom door.
 What was wrong?
 I didn’t know.
 I had to save him.
 I didn’t know how.

-The story about a father’s death turns around the idea of failure.
+The story about a father’s death pivots around the idea of failure.

 In the ’60s, single dads did not raise their children.
 I’m too much for him, I thought.
 In the Haight-Ashbury, a neighborhood not far from ours, hippies turned on, tuned in, and dropped out, but for seven-year-old girls the expectations were clear: Be a helper.
 Share.
 Be nice.
 After school I tried to be like the moms on the TV shows I loved, Samantha on Bewitched and Lucy on I Love Lucy.
 I dusted bookshelves, mopped floors, and rearranged the pantry.
 My father came home from work and trudged upstairs.
 “Wait, Dad,” I said, “look.”
 I pointed to the almost-dry floor.
 “Later,” he said, “I’m tired.
 And next time use more cleaner.”
 I cooked dinner but made too big a mess.
 I cleaned the kitchen but didn’t wipe the table right.
 “Leave it here,” said my father as he moved the Cheerios to its original shelf in the pantry.